 Learn something new every day More Info... by email

 Auto detailing is separate from washing and waxing, though some auto centers offer these services together.
 In general, a wash and wax job is just that – the exterior of the vehicle is cleaned and waxed.
-Auto detailing goes further, and though concentrated on the interior of the car, auto detailing also involves some exterior work.
+Detailing goes further, and though concentrated on the interior of the car, it also involves some exterior work.

 After vacuuming, carpets, mats and upholstery are thoroughly cleaned.
 Depending on the condition of the vehicle, this could involve any number of products, from upholstery foam cleaner to rug shampoo and spot cleaners.
 A wet/dry vac might be used on cloth seats.
 Auto detailing removes most stains and makes the carpet and seats look new, barring any existing physical damage.

 Vinyl areas inside the car, such as the dashboard, door panel trim and console, are first cleaned then treated with a conditioner to keep the vinyl pliable.
 Steering wheel covers and foot pedals are not conditioned to prevent slipping.
 The acrylic speedometer face is polished to a shine, and any small scratches are rubbed out.